Our writer adopts a pair of lovely rats, and meditates on politics, power and precarity.

 It tells a story of a banker living under the absurd and hopeless conditions that characterize corrupt authoritarian rule.
 As an escape, he turns to his pet guinea pigs for solace.
 He takes refuge in their vulnerability, in fact, it empowers him.
 He finds himself playing games with them that help him feel powerful where elsewhere he is powerless.
 At one point, he finds himself, well, waterboarding them:

 “Take a paper bag, place it open on a table and let the guinea pig crawl inside.
-Then twist the bag shit, just so the air can get in, and go to the movies.
+Then twist the bag shut, just so the air can get in, and go to the movies.
 When you get back, you'll find everything just the way it was when you left.
 Take a glass, fill it with water, then change your mind and pour the water out, and take the glass and turn it upside down over the guinea pig.
 You can observe the guinea pig through the glass walls, watch it sit there in astonishment, its nostrils quivering in excitement, its tummy undulating nervously, and yet it doesn't even try to determine the penetrability of the wall around it, at least not during the first hour”.

 Monkey see, monkey do.
 Especially when it comes to the exploitation of power.